 There are a lot of dog owners that didn’t know they had a footballing pet until their friendly kick-about was hijacked by a fourlegged Pele.
-A lot of dogs love to chase, they love company and they love running about.
+A lot of dogs love to chase, they love the company and they love running about.

 These are three things that they can do to their heart’s content when there is a football being kicked around.
 Of course, explaining the offside rule to an excited Dalmatian may be a touch difficult, so it works better at the local park than on the training pitch.
-Using a slightly deflated ball may prevent you from pulling off those silky cross field passes you keep bragging about, but it will enable your dog to get a better grip of the ball.
+Using a slightly deflated ball may prevent you from pulling off those silky cross-field passes you keep bragging about, but it will enable your dog to get a better grip on the ball.
 Always be careful when playing this one.

 Because you love football.
 If you’re having fun outside, your dog is going to want to get involved.
 He may not understand all the rules, but he gets a real kick out of running around, being chased and doing the chasing.
 A lot of dogs actually manage to develop quite respectable skills if given enough practice.

-In this clip we see a rather one sided game of football.
+In this clip, we see a rather one-sided game of football.
 This dog needs to work on his passing, but he’s great at keeping possession.

-Frisbee is similar to fetch in many ways, but has the added bonus of the dog being able to catch the frisbee mid-air, something which isn’t advised when you’re throwing sticks.
+Frisbee is similar to fetch in many ways but has the added bonus of the dog being able to catch the frisbee mid-air, something which isn’t advised when you’re throwing sticks.

 Playing with discs engages your dog’s concentration more than a lot of games.
 It may take a while to teach him how to catch the disc, but once he’s mastered it, he’ll love it.
 The agility required to jump and catch means that your dog will be challenged physically and mentally and then there’s the fetch element to it.
 Once he’s caught the frisbee, he can bring it back for you to throw again.

-Don’t let your dog see this if he’s got self esteem issues, because the dog in this clip is in training for their Disc Dogs competition!
+Don’t let your dog see this if he’s got self-esteem issues because the dog in this clip is in training for their Disc Dogs competition!

 What games do you love to play with your pets?
 Send us your favourites and videos of your dogs playing – we'd love to hear from you!